argumentcomputer/yatima-lang-alpha/README.md

   memory safety benefits of using a high-level language, while also allowing you to work "close to the metal" when you want to.
-- **Type-safe dependent metaprogramming** lets Yatima have the flexibility and extensibility of a dynamically-typed language, without sacrificing the safety of static-typing.
+- **Type-safe dependent metaprogramming** lets Yatima have the flexibility and extensibility of a dynamically-typed language without sacrificing the safety of static-typing.

 ## Examples